 great shows we've produced through our history.
 We also are excited about the future

-and no better forum is going to be this Summers
+and no better forum is going to be our Summer

-Northern Starz Theatre Festival where we will be having our own students working with
+Northern Starz Theatre Festival where we have our own students work with

 Unsurprisingly, fairy tales are a long-time staple of children’s theatre.
 A wellspring of imaginative ideas, in the theatre, it is possible for porridge pot to overflow and drown a village or for a beanstalk to reach up to the clouds.
 This reinforces the mindset of “why not?” – the very basis that spurs on every inventor, entrepreneur and artist who has dared to dream beyond the status quo.

 8. Helps You to Navigate “Life Issues” with Your Children